Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Introduction

 \subsection{Inviscid, shear instabilities and the exponential model}

-For the exponential profile in \figref{fig1}, the background shear layer thickness is approximately $\approx \Delta$.
+For the exponential profile in figure \ref{fig1}, the background shear layer thickness is approximately $\approx \Delta$.
 With a sharp density interface placed within this shear layer, three inviscid instabilities can potentially manifest, depending on the parameter regime.
 Two of these (the KH and Holmboe), are approximately understood using piecewise linear velocity profiles (their continuations to smooth profiles also being well-known) while for the third instability \citep{miles1957generation}, curvature of the background velocity profile is crucial.
 For completeness, we recap some salient features.

-Recall that the KH instability occurs through an inflexional instability mechanism (see discussion in page $277-278$ of \cite{pouliquen1994propagating}) applicable to homogenous fluid under shear (no stratification).
-The textbook KH profile is usually the base-state of \figref{fig2b} (a vortex sheet) representing the limiting case of an inflectional velocity profile \citep{michalke1964inviscid} such as a $\tanh$ profile; the vortex sheet of \figref{fig2b} is unstable to all wavenumbers when the density ratio ($\delta \equiv \rho_u/\rho_l$) is unity.
+Recall that the KH instability occurs through an inflexional instability mechanism (see discussion in page $277-278$ of \cite{pouliquen1994propagating}) applicable to a \mgt{homogeneous} fluid under shear (i.e. no stratification).
+The textbook KH profile is usually the base-state of figure \ref{fig2b} (a vortex sheet) representing the limiting case of an inflectional velocity profile \citep{michalke1964inviscid} such as a $\tanh$ profile; the vortex sheet of figure \ref{fig2b} is unstable to all wavenumbers when the density ratio ($\delta \equiv \rho_u/\rho_l$) is unity.
 Density stratification plays a \textit{stabilising} role for the sheet - only sufficiently large wavenumbers are unstable when $0 < \delta < 1$.
-The KH instability can also manifest in the PL model of \figref{fig2a} for waves long compared to $\Delta$.
-Replacing the smooth, background vorticity gradient ($d^2U_u/dz^2$) of \figref{fig1}, by the apparently simpler PL profile of \figref{fig2a} with a jump in background vorticity at $z=\Delta$, the KH instability can also be interpreted as resonance between waves on the two vorticity interfaces at $z=0$ and $z=\Delta$, see discussion around fig. $1$ in \cite{baines1994mechanism} and around eqn. $33$ in \cite{carpenter2011instability} for smooth profiles.
+The KH instability can also manifest in the PL model of figure \ref{fig2a} \mgt{for perturbations whose wavelength $\lambda$ is large compared with the shear-layer thickness ($\lambda \gg \Delta$)}.
+Replacing the smooth, background vorticity gradient ($d^2U_u/dz^2$) of figure \ref{fig1}, by the apparently simpler PL profile of figure \ref{fig2a} with a jump in background vorticity at $z=\Delta$, the KH instability can also be interpreted as resonance between waves on the two vorticity interfaces at $z=0$ and $z=\Delta$, see discussion around figure $1$ in \cite{baines1994mechanism} and around eqn. $33$ in \cite{carpenter2011instability} for smooth profiles.